byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<pero>** can anyone pastebin the log for me please?
 **\<serhack>** yes sn0wmonster
 **\<pero>** got it thx
-**\<sn0wmonster>** anyway, who has contacted exchanges about getting Monero added?
+**\<sn0wmonster>** anyway, who has contacted exchanges about getting ByteRub added?
-**\<sn0wmonster>** and what exchanges did they contact? is Monero a registered company that does that sort of thing or is it relying on the community to do it?
+**\<sn0wmonster>** and what exchanges did they contact? is ByteRub a registered company that does that sort of thing or is it relying on the community to do it?
 **\<sn0wmonster>** is this something fluffypony tends to handle?
 **\<pigeons>** no
 **\<sgp>** @sn0wmonster contacting more local news is something that should be prioritized.
 We need more resources explaining how to do this effectively